Promoting gender-sensitive digital financial services, policies and regulations across ECOWAS

 - Inform data analytics framework and strategy design using gender gap analysis to determine gender identifiers for gender disaggregated data and explore use of data analytics for behavioural insights on how women access and use digital financial services.

-- Review and address policy barriers that hinder women from accessing DFS and opportunities such as agency banking, micro loans, savings and insurance.
+- Review and address policy barriers that hinder women from accessing DFS such as agency banking, micro loans, savings and insurance.

 - Review policies aimed at promoting digital identities (IDs) to help address challenges that prevent women from accessing ID, Know-Your-Customer (KYC) and investment opportunities.